Let’s Understand List of Advantages in Detail:

 However, GST came with its share of downsides despite the above benefits.
 There are certain disadvantages of GST that make this tax challenging to implement.
 So let’s have a look at the Pre GST era against the current scenario before delving deep into advantages of GST in this article.

-Given this in the backdrop, let’s understand in detail the advantages and disadvantages of GST.
+Given this in the backdrop, let’s understand in detail the advantages of GST.

 Advantages of GST